Authentication providers

 Trusted networks

-The trusted networks auth provider defines a range of IP addresses for which no authentication will be required (also known as “allowlisting”).
+The trusted networks authentication provider defines a range of IP addresses for which no authentication will be required (also known as “allowlisting”).
 For example, you can allowlist your local network so you won’t be prompted for a password if you access Home Assistant from inside your home.

 When you log in from one of these networks, you will be asked which user account to use and won’t need to enter a password.